 What is the timing and time commitment?

-The inaugural class of the AVC Leadership Academy begins in September 2019.
 The Academy sessions will be held once per month on the third Friday of each month (topics outlined below) from 7:30 a.m. - 1:30 p.m. (breakfast and lunch will be provided).
 It is expected that each participant is present for every session.
-The program will culminate in a two-day overnight session in May 2020 (location TBD).
+The program will culminate in a two-day overnight session (date TBD).

-- January 17: Public Information, Marketing and Governmental Relations
+- January 15, 2021: Public Information and Governmental Relations (Possible Bus Tour)